Funding for the McAuliffe project came from three sources: the Massachusetts Board of Library Commissioners, the Town of Framingham, and fundraising.

 Engraved Bricks Fundraising

-The FPLF’s drive to raise funds for brick patios in front of the new McAuliffe Branch was a great success.
+The FPLF’s two drives to raise funds for brick patios in front of the new McAuliffe Branch were a great success.
 For the first one the Foundation sold 639 personally engraved bricks, so many the patio had to be enlarged.
 Messages included: memorials to parents, friends, and grandparents; smart quotes; a number of jokes; and dedications to friends, children, grandchildren, and even pets.

 When people kept asking if it was too late to buy a brick after the construction deadline had passed, the Foundation decided to put in a second patio.
-Brick purchases for that patio (sales closed in September 2016) reached 220.
-The aim is to have the new patio installed by the end of 2016.
+Brick purchases for that patio (sales closed in September, 2016) reached 220.
+The aim is to have the new patio installed by or before Spring, 2017.